dmkaplan2000/generic_rmarkdown_article/README.md

 Multi-lingual abstracts are working very poorly currently due to a number of different and separate issues.
 This needs to be fixed, but there is currently no simple solution.

+For convenience, I am also including a single file `skeleton_standalone.Rmd` that includes the `template.tex` with the partials incorporated in the skeleton so you can use it as a standalone document (but it doesn't include the `.csl` and the `.bib` files).